 Remembering Srebrenica UK’s visit to Belfast was a resounding success after dignitaries, politicians, faith leaders and pupils were all moved by the stories of Bosnian survivors.

-President of the Association of the Mothers of Srebrenica and Žepa Enclaves Munira Subašić and Remembering Srebrenica Director in Bosnia Elmina Kulašić were invited by Belfast City Council to speak at several high profile events.
+President of the Association of the Mothers of Srebrenica and Žepa Enclaves Munira Subašić and Remembering Srebrenica Director in Bosnia Elmina Kulašić were invited by Belfast City Council to speak at several high profile community action events.

 The pair were joined by Remembering Srebrenica UK Director Amil Khan and Chair of Remembering Srebrenica in Northern Ireland Board Peter Osborne, shared their stories and promoted peace at City Hall, schools, Stormont and visited some of the city’s Peace Walls.